Frequently Asked Questions

 Q: WHAT IS THE LIMIT PER CHILD/YOUNG PERSON?

 A: Equipment/activity grants: $5,000 plus GST in a child's lifetime.
 Holiday grants: Three - four nights acommodation up to $1,000 plus GST - twice in a child's lifetime.
-Counseling Grants: $1,000 plus GST twice in a child's lifetime.
-Emergency Grants: $1,000 plus GST in a child's lifetime.
+Wellbeing and Counseling Grants: $1,000 plus GST twice in a child's lifetime.
+Emergency Grants: $1,000 plus GST twice in a child's lifetime.

 Q: WHAT ARE THE CLOSING DATES FOR FUNDING?

 A: Please CLICK HERE for closing dates for the Equipment/Activity/Group Grants.
-There are no closing dates for Counseling, Emergency and Holiday Grants.
+There are no closing dates for Wellbeing and Counseling, Emergency and Holiday Grants.

 Q: HOW MANY GRANTS CAN I APPLY FOR?